praegus/toolchain-fitnesse-plugin/slashdocs/docs/getting-started/set-up-a-toolchain-project.md

 ##  Add the Toolchain project configuration to the new project
 * First we need to update the pom.xml file created by Intellij in the previous step.
-Replace the code in the pom.xml located in the project folder with the xml data shown below.
+Replace the code in the pom.xml located in the project folder with the xml data shown below (click to expand).

-??? example "pom.xml"
+??? note "pom.xml"
     ``` XML
     <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
              xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">